 Symptoms and signs of poisoning vary depending on the substance (see table Symptoms and Treatment of Specific Poisons Symptoms and Treatment of Specific Poisons ).
 Also, different patients poisoned with the same substance may present with very different symptoms.
 However, 6 clusters of symptoms (toxic syndromes, or toxidromes) occur commonly and may suggest particular classes of substances (see table Common Toxic Syndromes Common Toxic Syndromes ).
 Patients who ingest multiple substances are less likely to have symptoms characteristic of a single substance.

 Symptoms typically begin soon after contact but, with certain poisons, are delayed.
 The delay may occur because only a metabolite is toxic rather than the parent substance (eg, methanol, ethylene glycol, hepatotoxins).
-Ingestion of hepatotoxins (eg, acetaminophen, iron Iron Poisoning Iron poisoning is a leading cause of poisoning deaths in children.
+Ingestion of hepatotoxins (eg, acetaminophen Acetaminophen Poisoning Acetaminophen poisoning can cause gastroenteritis within hours and hepatotoxicity 1 to 3 days after ingestion.
+Severity of hepatotoxicity after a single acute overdose is predicted by serum... read more , iron Iron Poisoning Iron poisoning is a leading cause of poisoning deaths in children.
 Symptoms begin with acute gastroenteritis, followed by a quiescent period, then shock and liver failure.
 Diagnosis is by measuring... read more , Amanita phalloides mushrooms Mushroom Poisoning Numerous mushroom species cause toxicity when ingested.
-Symptoms vary by species.
-Identification of specific species is difficult, so treatment usually is guided by symptoms.
-(See also General... read more ) may cause acute liver failure that occurs one to a few days later.
+Toxins and thus symptoms vary by species.
+Identification of specific species is difficult, so treatment usually is guided by symptoms... read more ) may cause acute liver failure that occurs one to a few days later.
 With metals or hydrocarbon solvents, symptoms typically occur only after chronic exposure to the toxin.

 Ingested and absorbed toxins generally cause systemic symptoms.
 Caustics and corrosive liquids damage mainly the mucous membranes of the gastrointestinal (GI) tract, causing stomatitis, enteritis, or perforation.
 Some toxins (eg, alcohol, hydrocarbons) cause characteristic breath odors.
 Skin contact with toxins can cause various acute cutaneous symptoms (eg, rashes, pain, blistering); chronic exposure may cause dermatitis.